tamj0rd2/web-crawler/Notes.md

 #### Found during exploratory testing

 - if we've already visited a link, we shouldn't visit it again if we see it with a trailing slash added
-- not every file type needs to be visited (e.g. images, mp3s, etc)
+- not every file type needs to be visited (e.g. pdfs, mp3s, etc)
 - I decided to stream the results to stdout rather than printing them all at the end, because it can take a _long time_ to get to the end
-- I would have liked to keep the interface of Crawl simple by returning a slice.
+- I thought I was keeping the interface of `Crawl` simply by returning a slice of visits.
 But in reality, all results would be kept in memory right until the end, and the end takes a very long time to reach.
 Same reason the output is now being streamed.

 ## Testing approach